MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 savings account, it's sort of imperitive that you slog through it and make it out the other end.

-As much as they will try to appeal to your imagination with romanticized notions of progress and success whilst cloaking risks with placement guarantees, deciding to enroll in a bootcamp should be a cold, precise, financial decision.
+As much as they will try to appeal to your imagination with romanticized notions of progress and success whilst cloaking some very real risks with placement guarantees, deciding to enroll in a bootcamp should be a cold, precise, financial decision.
 You're paying for a service.
-Be skeptical of job promises — you’re going to have to hustle to find a job, and you’re going to be putting a ton of time and money on the line until you do.
+Be skeptical of job promises — you’re going to have to hustle to find (and keep) a job, and you’re going to be putting a ton of time and money on the line until you do.
 This proposition is anything but riskless.
 Proceed intelligently.
-(Oh, and just remember, if they do find you a job, they take a big old bite out of your first year's salary as a thank you to themselves.
-So add that under "Corporate Realness.")
+(Oh, and just remember, if you do get a placement through a bootcamp, they usually take a big old bite out of your first year's salary as a thank you to themselves.)

 So be skeptical, ask for a tours, kick the tires.
 Remember that this is just a vehicle to transport you from point A to point B at lightning speed.
-Remember that when you reach point B, you're still more or less on your own, and you will still have assumed a ton of of risk along the way.
+You can actually cover a lot of ground just fine on your own -- in fact, you'll be able to make the most out of the performance boost offered by a bootcamp if you spend three to six months mastering the basics on your own beforehand.
+Expect that when you reach point B, you will still more or less be on your own, and that you will have assumed a ton of of risk along the way.

-:picture car related:

-Oh, and although this might relate particularly to the program I went to, I think it it's probably generalizable, and bears mentioning -- namely, the intensity was unlike anything I've experienced kindergarten through college.
+Oh, and although this might relate particularly to the program attended, I think it it's probably generalizable, and bears mentioning -- namely, the intensity was unlike anything I'd experienced kindergarten through college.
 It was 12-hour days, six to seven days/week, working your brain to the bone.
 (Stem?)
 Whatever.
 The point is, it felt like having finals week for twice the usual number of courses for two months straight.
-This isn't meant to discourage you -- some people thrive in intense situations.
-But intense it will be.
+This isn't meant to discourage you -- some people thrive in intense situations -- but intense it will be.

-:frazzled picture:

 And maybe you decide the bootcamp thing is not for you.
 Maybe you'd rather take your time, maybe you'd rather save your money.
 It's totally possible to get into programming without a bootcamp.
 It's just maybe a little harder and less supported.
 And it might take longer.
 (I'm guessing.)
 But people do it every day.
-(Everyone's been doing software!)
+(Everyone has been doing software.)

 *The point is*, in the absense of a heavy cash deposit, you may need to perform a little extra legwork to keep your dream tethered to reality.
-But if you can keep your cool when things break, and find some support when you're really stuck, and stick to a super strict part-time (or even full-time) treat-it-like-a-job schedule, then there are free resources available to learn almost anything tech-related under the sun.
+But if you can keep your cool when things break, and find some support when you're really stuck, and stick to a super strict part-time (or even full-time) treat-it-like-a-job schedule, then there are free resources available to help you learn almost anything tech-related under the sun.
 (The internet sun.)
 (Under the sun of the internet.)

-Ok, now get thee to a coffeeshop!
+Ok, now get out there and make some noise!

-:picture of coffee:
+:violin: